BenjaminMary/gofi/README.md

 ## Changelog
 - 2024-02-24 : add icons and colors inside dropdown menus to select categories.
     - pico css update, from v1 to v2.
+    - shorten category names to 8 char for better UX in stats page
 - 2024-02-23 : start adding icons and colors to categories, add a full list of categories for new users.
     - replace D3.js by [apexcharts](https://apexcharts.com/).
     - add Google Fonts for icons inside pie chart.